 In contrast to the SMD assembly, a wired component is inserted into the existing recesses with the THT assembly.
 This is done mechanically and does not require manual soldering.
 As a rule, a wave soldering system or a selective soldering system is used for the soldering.

-Everything have advantages and disadvantages.
+Everything has advantages and disadvantages.
 However, this does not change the quality of the SMD or THT assembly, and both methods are also approximately the same in terms of cost.
 Compared to the SMD variant, the advantage of THT assembly is that the soldered joints can still be clearly seen; with the SMD method, the soldered joints can only be identified by X-ray.

 THT assemblies are particularly recommended for larger assemblies, since SMD variants are more suitable for small printed circuit boards, as these otherwise have an insufficient mechanical capability.